juanpallotta/LPP/README.md

 # outputDataFileFormat = SCC_NETCDF
 ```

-Configuration files for L0 data levels only need a few of basic inputs:
+L0 data levels configuration file only need a few of basic inputs:
 * `inputDataFileFormat`: At the moment, only Licel (`LICEL_FILE` option) or Raymetric (`RAYMETRIC_FILE` option) data type file are accepted.
 There is planned to accept more input data types formats in the future.
 * `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type files.
-If `SCC_NETCDF` this output is selected, higher modules of LPP (`lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`) can not be executed due to the different names conventions used in the variables inside the file.
+If `SCC_NETCDF` is selected, higher modules of LPP (`lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`) can not be executed due to the different names conventions of the variables inside the file.
 A detailed description of LALINET data type can be seen in later sections of this document ([LALINET data type format](#LALINET_data_type_format)).

 If `SCC_NETCDF` is selected, the output file generated can be used as an input for the SCC platform (https://www.earlinet.org/index.php?id=281).
 More info about SCC data file format and its name convention is described in the web page of the project (https://docs.scc.imaa.cnr.it/en/latest/file_formats/netcdf_file.html).

-In order to proceed without mistakes, it is highly recommended to uncomment the proper line in the configuration files included in this repository.
-Also, its worth mentioning that this inputs allows only one valid entry for each variable, so check carefully if only one line of each variable is uncommented.
+In order to proceed without making mistakes, we highly suggest to uncomment the proper line in the configuration files included in this repository.
+Also, its worth mentioning that this inputs allows only one valid entry for each variable, so check carefully if only one line of each variable is enabled (uncommented).

 # <a name="configuring_PDL1"></a> `lidarAnalysis_PDL1`: Producing data level 1 products: lidar signals corrections and cloud-mask

-This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL0`) as a first parameter (in our example, `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`).
-This module will accept the input file while it is in the LALINET NetCDF format; this means, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the configuration file of L0 module.
+This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL0`) as it first parameter (in our example, `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`).
+This module will accept the input file while it is in the LALINET NetCDF format; this means, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the L0's module configuration file (`analysisParameters_PDL0_Brazil.conf` in this example).

 An example of how to run this module can be:

+    ./lidarAnalysis_PDL1
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
-    ./lidarAnalysis_PDL1 /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc /home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc
+    /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf

-The configuration file (in this case, `/home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) could be the same file used in module L0, or use another one.
-The only important thing here are the variables included in the file passed as a third argument.
+The configuration file (in this case, `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) could be the same file used in module L0, or use another one.
+The only thing that matters are the defined variables inside the file passed as a third argument.

-The sample files included in this repository use one file for `lidarAnalysis_PDL0`, and another for modules `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`.
+The sample files included in this repository use one configuration file for `lidarAnalysis_PDL0`, and another for the modules `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`.

-An example of a configuration file and its variables for L1 data-level retrieval could be:
+An example of the variables contained in a configuration file for L1 module is:

 ```bash